 About me

-I am passionate about my work with all clients, but have a particular interest in men's mental health.
+I am passionate about my work with all clients; and have a special interest in men's mental health.

 Training, qualifications & experience

-I have undertaken training with Gendered Intelligence (GI), and am currently studying with Pink Therapy, to enable me to offer sensitive and appropriate counselling services to trans, gender diverse and questioning people – and their partners and families.
-I share GI's vision "of a world where people are no longer constrained by narrow perceptions and expectations of gender, and where diverse gender expressions are visible and valued.
+I have also undertaken training with Gendered Intelligence (GI), and continue to study with Pink Therapy: Specific training which helps me to offer sensitive and appropriate counselling services to my LGBTIQA clients.
+I share GI's vision "of a world where people are no longer constrained by narrow perceptions and expectations of gender, and where diverse gender expressions are visible and valued."

 Member organisations